dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

             <a href="#" class="demo-link">Second</a>
 </span>

-Even though there are many spaces before the first `<a>`, they do not render to the user.
+Even though there are many spaces before the first `<a>` and after the second `</a>`, they do not render to the user.
+This is because whitespace at the start of rendering context (basically whitespace before the first line) is removed completely.

-Typically spaces which are visible to the user is referred to as _significant_, while spaces which are not rendered are considered _insignificant_.
+Typically spaces which are visible to the user are referred to as _significant_, while spaces which are not rendered are considered _insignificant_.
 For the above example, the spaces between the first `</a>` and second `<a>` are significant because they will be collapsed to a single space and rendered as a text node.
-The spaces between the first `<a>` and after the second `</a>` are insignificant and not displayed to the user.
+The spaces before the first `<a>` and after the second `</a>` are insignificant and not displayed to the user.

 This also applies to whitespace inside a tag.
 Consider these examples: